Foreign relations of Kazakhstan: Europe

-European Free Trade Association

-Delegations from the EFTA States, Iceland, Liechtenstein, Norway and Switzerland met with Russia, Belarus and Kazakhstan for a first round of negotiations on a broad-based Free Trade Agreement on January 11–13, 2011 in Geneva.

-The launching of EFTA-Russia/Belarus/Kazakhstan free trade negotiations had been announced in November 2010 by Ministers from the seven participating States, following a preparatory process including a Joint Feasibility Study.

-The 11th round of free trade negotiations was conducted from January 27 to 30, 2014 in Astana, Kazakhstan.
-A 12th round of negotiations scheduled for April 2014 has been postponed.
-No new dates have been set yet.

 European Union

 The Partnership and Cooperation Agreement (PCA) with Kazakhstan has been the legal framework for European Union-Kazakhstan bilateral relations since it entered into force in 1999.
 In November 2006 a Memorandum of Understanding on cooperation in the field of energy between the EU and Kazakhstan has been signed establishing the basis for enhanced cooperation.

 The future European Commission assistance will focus on the following priority areas: promotion of the ongoing reform process at political, economic, judiciary and social level, infrastructure building, and cooperation in the energy sector.

 The overall EU co-operation objectives, policy responses and priority fields for Central Asia can be found in the EC Regional Strategy Paper for Central Asia 2007–2013.
 In addition to the assistance under the Development Cooperation Instrument (DCI), Kazakhstan participates in several ongoing regional programs.

-On January 20, 2015 Kazakhstan and the EU initialed the EU-Kazakhstan Enhanced Partnership and Cooperation Agreement.
+On 20 January 2015 Kazakhstan and the EU initialed the EU-Kazakhstan Enhanced Partnership and Cooperation Agreement.
 This agreement will greatly facilitate stronger political and economic relations between Kazakhstan and the EU.
 It will increase the flow of trade, services and investment between the parties and will contribute to Kazakhstan's political and social development.

 Bilateral relations received a post-pandemic refocus with the EU visit by Kazakhstan's president in November 2021.
 The visit was the first to Europe by Tokayev since becoming president in 2019.